Yuhan2107/CSC120-A7/README.md

 ```

 ---
 1. Make the `Cafe` class `extend` the `Building` class, add the attributes listed above, and modify the `Cafe` constructor to set the starting values of each of the stocked items (coffee, sugar, cream, and cups).
+You may find it useful to add additional attributes to the Cafe class.
+That is fine, but remember the constructor should be modified to _only_ additionally include parameters for the four attributes listed above.

 ---
 2. Make sure `Cafe implements CafeRequirements`.
 Details for required methods are below.